gabors-data-analysis/da-coding-rstats/lecture08-conditionals/README.md

 # Lecture 08: Conditional Programming

+## Motivation

+Deciding what to do on a case by case is widely used in decision making and also in programming.
+Conditional programming enables writing codes with this in mind.
+If a certain condition holds execute a command otherwise do something different.
+Conditional programming is an element of the basic programming technique, which emerges in multiple situations.
+Adding this technique to the programming toolbox is a must for data scientists.

+## This lecture

 This lecture introduces students to conditional programming with `if-else` statements.
 It covers the essentials as well as logical operations with vectors, creating new variables with conditionals and some extra material.